Life Cycle Assessment

 WHY EMBRACE THE CHALLENGE OF LCA?

 The reasons are varied.
 They might include demands from customers and regulators for improved environmental performance or be the consequence of a company aspiring to drive innovation.
-For other organisations it’s about thought leadership, raising investment or supporting marketing claims with facts.
+For other organizations it’s about thought leadership, raising investment or supporting marketing claims with facts.

 For some companies, it will simply be that employees care about the world their grandchildren will live in.

-WHAT IT MEANS TO GAZELEY
+WHAT IT MEANS TO GLP

 As early as 2004 we launched our Eco Template, a framework to improve the environmental credentials of developments and share insight with customers and competitors.